GLU-CSD/web-weekopdracht-3-eigen-webpagina-SMolBoiss/cookie-clicker-game/README.md

 # Cookie Clicker Game

-This is a simple cookie clicker game built with HTML, CSS, and JavaScript.
-The objective of the game is to click on the cookie to earn points and purchase upgrades to increase your cookie production.
+This is a simple Cookie Clicker game built using Phaser.
+The objective of the game is to click on the cookie to earn points and unlock upgrades.

 ## Project Structure